fredjarlier/mpiBWA2/README.md

 7-27-2023

-Multinodes implementation of bwamem2.
+Multinodes implementation of bwamem2.\
-Tested on AMD EPYC 7763 64-Core Processor with 2 sockets per node.
+Tested on AMD EPYC 7763 64-Core Processor with 2 sockets per node.\
-So far only the avx2 binary is selected but avx2 is almost 3 times faster than mpiBWA.
+So far only the avx2 binary is selected on these nodes.\
+The speed-up is almost x3 with the avx version.\
+\

-Not tested on EPY 9XXX yet.
+Not tested on EPY 9XXX yet.\
-See test_mpibwa2.sh for tests and arguments.
+See test_mpibwa2.sh for tests and arguments.\
-The option -f for fixmate doesn't work yet. mpiBWA2 only work for fixed length and paired reads so far.
+The option -f for fixmate doesn't work yet.\
+mpiBWA2 only work for fixed length and paired reads so far.\

 # mpiBWA2